attack68/rateslib/docs/source/i_developers.rst

    * - Interactivity
      - Expand the available tutorials for interactivity, such as using Excel, Jupyterlite, or app packages, such as *Streamlit*, *Dash*, *Panel*.
+   * - Documentation
+     - Release v2 of "Coding Interest Rates" which contains all of the mathematics and architecture changes since version 1.0.0.